---

 IPW adjusts via a treatment model, and matching balances $L$ between

 treatment groups.
-When all three methods agree, the result is unlikely to
+When all four methods agree, the result is unlikely to

 be an artefact of a single modelling assumption.